abilandz/PH8124/Lecture_6/Lecture_6.md

 TeST2 TEST2 TEsT2 TEST2 tEST2
 ```

-By using this example file, we now present the most frequently used cases of **grep** command:
+By using this example file, we now demonstrate the most frequently used cases of **grep** command:

 ```bash
 grep "test" grepExample.txt